BLUETTI Apex 300 Launches In Retail After Raising $5.4M, Leading 2025'S Crowdfunding Charts

 -

-Ultra-low 20W AC idle draw for extended standby operation-perfect for fridges, medical devices, and other essentials
+Ultra‐low 20W AC idle draw for extended standby on fridges and medical devices

-Next-gen automotive-grade LiFePO4 battery, designed for up to 17 years of daily use
+2nd‐gen automotive‐grade LiFePO4 battery for up to 17 years of daily use

+Early adopters praise the Apex 300 for its versatile standalone power and expandable ecosystem.
+Veteran reviewer Jeff Hagen logged 800+ hours of testing, highlighting upgrades from the AC300 and AC500, including improved AC standby efficiency at just 18W-ideal for home battery backup preparedness during this active hurricane season.
+Popular Science's Executive Gear Editor Stan Horaczek adds: "The Apex 300 might be the most versatile portable power station yet."

+"Our focus with the Apex 300 was to create a dependable portable power station that's easy to scale for various needs," said James Rays, spokesperson for BLUETTI.
+"We're honored that it helps bring reliable backup power within reach of everyday households."

 Apex 300 Hits Retail Shelves August 1